prajin-op/btp-s4hana-kyma-business-process-extension/documentation/discover/business-story/README.md

 ## Solution Architecture

 The Business Partner Validation application is developed using the SAP Cloud Application Programming Model (CAP) and runs on the SAP BTP, Kyma runtime.
 It consumes platform services like SAP Event Mesh, SAP HANA, and Connectivity.
 The events occurring in SAP S/4HANA on-premise are inserted into the SAP Event Mesh queue.
-The application running in Cloud Foundry is notified of events, consumes them from the queue and inserts the event data into the SAP HANA database.
+The application running in Kyma is notified of events, consumes them from the queue and inserts the event data into the SAP HANA database.
 The Business Partner Validation Application uses SAP S/4HANA REST APIs to read additional Business Partner Data from the SAP S/4HANA system.
 In the next step, the Business Partner Validation App uses an event-driven approach as well by firing events that get consumed by Serverless Application, which posts the relevant business partner data to SAP S/4HANA on-premise system using SAP S/4HANA OData APIs.

 ![solution diagram](../../images/solutionDiagram.jpg)